snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces.rst

    %to make use of surrogate modeling capabilities available within
    %Dakota.
 Surrogate models are discussed further in Chapter~\ref{models}.

-This chapter will focus on mechanisms for simulation code invocation, starting with interface types in Section `1.2 <#interfaces:sim>`__ and followed by a guide to constructing simulation-based interfaces in Section `1.3 <#interfaces:building>`__.
-This chapter also provides an overview of simulation interface components, covers issues relating to file management, and presents a number of example data mappings.
+This section will focus on mechanisms for simulation code invocation, starting with :ref:`interface types <interfaces:sim>` and followed by a guide to :ref:`constructing simulation-based interfaces <interfaces:building>`.

-For a detailed description of interface specification syntax, refer to the interface commands chapter in the Dakota Reference Manual :cite:p:`RefMan`.
+This section also provides an overview of simulation interface components, covers issues relating to file management, and presents a number of example data mappings.

 .. _`interfaces:sim`: